narc0tiq/YARM/README.md

         * Sites can be renamed at any time!
 The default name is just a suggestion.

-By default, YARM shows only sites that are about to expire (i.e., less than 10% of their initial amount remaining).
+By default, YARM shows only sites that are about to expire, i.e. less than X hours runtime remaining.
+(Estimated through a combination of current speed and lifetime depletion.)
+In the mod settings this can be tuned.
 There are buttons available to change the filter to either "no sites" (which never shows any sites at all!) or "all sites" (which never hides them).

 Each site has some buttons associated with it: